SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/request-reply.md

 ~~~

 ## Receiving a request

+In order to receive a request from a queue a JMS *Consumer* needs to be created.

 The name of the queue for receiving requests is loaded by `javax.naming.InitialContext.InitialContext()` from the *jndi.properties* project's file, and it's the same as the one to which we send requests.